AddyLopez/shecodes-basics-masyu-project-responsive-version/README.md

 - All images are original screenshots that illustrate the solving of the puzzle by me

-- Original design with a card-like appearance and complementary, reversed color gradients for the background of the web page and the inset application
+- Original design with a card-like appearance, tasteful font (with a fallback font), and complementary, reversed color gradients for the background of the web page and the inset application.
+Wedding of form and content: the minimalist aesthetic of the app complements the minimalist aesthetic principles of the puzzles.

 - Sign-up newsletter function accepts a range of inputs from the user across the spectrum of enthusiasm, including the inputs "yes," "yeah," "sure," "yep," "definitely," "totally," "hell yes," and "hell yeah," accounting for blank space (with the .trim() method) and for uppercase or lowercase letters